skienzmatishun/rippreport/content/p/alabama-exposure-mljr/index.md

   length_score: 100
   category_score: 0
   rank: 10
+alttags: Book cover for The Framing of Murray Lawrence Jr., showing a young Black man and prison gates, detailing his wrongful conv...
 ---
 A short but powerful read from Alabama Exposure and Accountability.
 The Framing of Murray Lawrence Jr.